LookItVal/lookitval.com/content/case-studies/bird-classification/1-introduction.md

 ### 4. Practical Application:

-Build a functional tool capable of processing new audio files to classify bird species throughout an audio file.[^2]

-[^2]: At the time of turning this in, I actually had not done this part, but now I have!
-You can check it out [here](/bird-recognition).
+Build a functional tool capable of processing new audio files to classify bird species throughout an audio file. :u-i-footnote{note='At the time of turning this in, I actually had not done this part, but now I have!
+You can check it out [here](/bird-recognition).' icon='2'}